kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 Kubelet has been requiring non-zero shared pool when the static policy is enabled.
 This is not an issue when `strict-cpu-reservation` is disabled since the reserved cores are not in the node allocatable but are in the shared pool.

 Kube-scheduler schedules pods on node allocatable which is total - reserved cores.
-For best-effort type which does not have resource request defined, kube-scheduler fills in default request values, see https://github.com/kubernetes/kubernetes/blob/master/pkg/api/v1/resource/helpers.go#L44 and https://github.com/kubernetes/kubernetes/blob/master/pkg/scheduler/util/pod\_resources.go#L32.
+For best-effort pods which do not have resource requests defined, kube-scheduler uses default request values when scoring the nodes, see https://github.com/kubernetes/kubernetes/blob/master/pkg/scheduler/util/pod_resources.go#L32 and https://github.com/kubernetes/kubernetes/blob/master/pkg/scheduler/framework/plugins/noderesources/resource_allocation.go#L123, but not when fitting the nodes i.e. best-effort pods are always admitted.

+It stands to argue that node capacity for bursty and guaranteed pods have been taken care of by kube-scheduler, CPU is a compressible resource, best-effort pods are meant to consume whatever CPU left on the nodes including to starve from time to time when no CPU is available.

-Thanks to kube-scheduler behaviour, in practice, the shared pool should not become zero when the reserved cores are removed from the shared pool.
-However, to make sure this is always true, two options are proposed.
+Nevertheless, two options are proposed to ensure the shared pool stays non-zero after the reserved cores are removed from it.

 Option 1 is to add `numMinSharedCPUs` in `strict-cpu-reservation` option as the minimum number of CPU cores not available for exclusive allocation and expose it to Kube-scheduler for enforcement.
+This option affects both kubelet and kube-scheduler so it is not trivial.

 ![MinSharedCPUs](./strict-cpu-allocation.png)